ndd21/PHYS281/docs/demo-data-types.md

     mystring = "My name is %s and my age is %d." % (firstname, age)
     ```

-    where the "`%s`" is a placeholder for insert a string and the "`%d`"
+    where the "`%s`" is a placeholder for inserting a string and the "`%d`"
     is a placeholder for inserting an integer (`%f` would be used for a float, or `%e` is you wanted it in
     scientific notation, with the whole range of values that can be used given [here](https://docs.python.org/2/library/stdtypes.html#string-formatting)).
 After the string a `%` character is used followed by a tuple containing
     the variables to insert given in the order they are to be inserted.